Edmund Henry Barker: Life

 He was born at Hollym in Yorkshire.
 He entered Trinity College, Cambridge, as a scholar in 1807, and in 1809 won the Browne medal for Greek and Latin epigrams.
 However, he left the university without a degree, being prevented by religious scruples from taking the Oath of Supremacy then required.

 After acting as amanuensis to Samuel Parr, vicar of Hatton, Warwickshire, he married and settled down at Thetford in Norfolk, where he lived for about twenty-five years.
 He was in the habit of adding the initials O.T.N. (of Thetford, Norfolk) to the title-page of his published works.
-Barker also falsely added the title "ESQ." to his name in some publications.
 In later life he became involved in a lawsuit in connection with a will, and thus exhausted his means.
 In 1837–1838 he was a prisoner for debt in the king's bench and in the Fleet.
 He died in London on 21 March 1839.
+Barker's library was sold at auction in London in three parts, by Wheatley, on 23 February (and seven following days), 1 June (and five following days) and 29 November (and three following days) 1836, totalling 5182 lots; copies of all three catalogues are held at Cambridge University Library (shelfmarks Munby.c.153(8), Munby.c.153(10) and Munby.c.154(4) respectively).